Best Road Trip Toys for Toddlers

 The Design & Drill Bolt Buddies Rocket is one of the most unique road trip toys on our list.
 I thought the concept was interesting and perfect for older toddlers.

 The premise is to build the rocker using kid-friendly toy power tools with bolts.
 After assembling the rocket the astronaut and his sidekick can head off to space.

-If the rocket isn't your cup of tea, there are other designs such as race car and recycling truck.
+If the rocket isn’t your cup of tea, there are other designs such as race cars and recycling trucks.

-Emotional learning flashcards help toddlers not only understand their feels, but they also help kids understand different social scenarios and help them through those situations.
+Emotional learning flashcards help toddlers not only understand their feelings but also help kids understand different social scenarios and help them through those situations.

 Using these cards with three-year-olds will help them develop in social settings.